MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/grouppolicy/Copy-GPO.md

 ### -SourceGuid

-Specifies the source GPO by its globally unique identifier `GUID`.
-The `GUID` uniquely identifies the GPO.
+Specifies the source GPO by its globally unique identifier GUID.
+The GUID uniquely identifies the GPO.

-You can also refer to the **SourceGuid** parameter by its built-in alias, `Id`.
+You can also refer to the **SourceGuid** parameter by its built-in alias, **Id**.

 ```yaml
 Type: System.Management.Automation.Guid